Understanding Honey Bee Pests

 Honey bees forage far and near gathering food for the colony.
 Millions of blooming plants are visited to collect nectar and pollen.

-As the tiny worker bee collects necessary resources for the hive, she is at risk.
+As the busy worker bee collects necessary resources for the hive, she is at risk.
 Foraging is a dangerous activity with numerous honey bee predators around.

 Her short life may end prematurely and this is the very reason that a honey bee family has thousands of individuals.
 They work together for the benefit of the colony.